The Grey poster

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat Hendrick falls into freezing water and dies despite rescue attempt.
 False hope of survival shatters - even when they try to save someone, nature wins.
 The wolves continue circling.
 The stakes dramatically escalate., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 87 minutes (74% through) represents the emotional nadir.
 Here, Diaz is killed by wolves in the trees during the zip line crossing.
 Then Talget dies from his injuries.
-Ottway is now completely alone, the last survivor, having failed to save anyone despite his efforts., demonstrates the protagonist at their lowest point.
+Ottway is now completely alone, the last survivor, having failed to save anyone despite his efforts., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 Ottway realizes he has stumbled directly into the wolves' den.
 He accepts death is here, but chooses to fight rather than surrender.
 He recites his father's poem and tapes broken bottles to his hands as weapons., demonstrating the transformation achieved throughout the journey.